carbon-design-system/carbon/packages/components/src/globals/js/misc/README.md

 # `resize.js`

-Creates an resize handler tied to requestAnimationFrame for a more optimized result.
+Creates a resize handler tied to requestAnimationFrame for a more optimized result.
 Has an `add` method to add callbacks to the resize handler.